 Bath Skyline

-The Bath Skyline is a lovely National Trust circular walk overlooking the World Heritage City of Bath.
-It has spectacular views and varied routes through fields, open spaces and woodlands.
+The Bath Skyline is a beautiful National Trust circular walk that loops around the World Heritage city of Bath, offering spectacular views and a varied landscape of open fields, woodland and hillside paths.

 The main circular walk